Helpful

 Under strong and colourful stage lighting skin tones are washed out, so wearing stage makeup allows the audience to see the joy on everyone’s faces, which is why it’s an integral part of the performing arts.

 Staple items to have are foundation, blush, and lipstick.
-Often the lipstick you’ll need can be purchased from Kmart, The Warehouse, or a Dollar Outlet.
+Often the lipstick you’ll need can be purchased from Kmart, The Warehouse, or Dollar Outlet.

 Teachers will also help with makeup instructions and application.